ANGEL STADIUM

 Anaheim, CA

-Since its opening in 1966 Anaheim Stadium had been the home to many other events other than baseball including football.
-In the 1970s the Los Angeles Rams (NFL) were playing at the Los Angeles Coliseum, but decided to move the Anaheim Stadium.
-The city of Anaheim embarked on a massive expansion at Anaheim Stadium fully enclosing the stadium by adding 23,000 seats increasing the overall seating capacity to 65,158.
-This expansion forced the removal of the “Big A” scoreboard to the parking lot with a smaller scoreboard added on the façade of the roof in left field.
-This expansion also included new executive suites, a football press box atop the upper deck down the third base line and a new sound system.
-Anaheim Stadium was no longer a quaint ballpark but a massive multipurpose stadium.
-In order to convert the stadium from baseball to football, a large section of seats expanded from the wall in right field.
-The football gridiron stretched across the infield into left field.
+Beyond baseball, Anaheim Stadium hosted a variety of other events, including football.
+In the 1970s, the Los Angeles Rams (NFL) moved from the Los Angeles Coliseum to Anaheim Stadium, prompting the city to undertake a major expansion.
+The stadium was fully enclosed, with 23,000 additional seats added, increasing the overall capacity to 65,158.
+This expansion led to the removal of the “Big A” scoreboard, which was relocated to the parking lot, and the installation of a smaller scoreboard on the roof façade in left field.
+The stadium also received new executive suites, a football press box atop the upper deck along the third-base line, and an updated sound system.
+Anaheim Stadium had now become a massive multisport venue, capable of accommodating both baseball and football.
+The field itself was modified for football, with seating expanded in right field and the gridiron stretching across the infield into left field.

 MEMORABLE MOMENTS